 - The SLT are responsible for the care, welfare, behaviour and progress of all children in the school.
-They provide pastoral support, guidance and advice to all teachers involved with the children in the school but in particular, work closely with Heads of Year in more significant and serious pastoral and behavioural issues. - The SLT are responsible for the ethos and values developed in the school and intervene when 'Red' cards are issued. - SLT may become involved with more serious breaches of the Academies policies and procedures e.g. repeated bullying. - SLT are responsible for ensuring that all members of staff carry out their duties in line with this policy through quality assurances such as lesson observations, procedure monitoring, learning walks etc.
+They provide pastoral support, guidance and advice to all teachers involved with the children in the school but in particular, work closely with Heads of Year in more significant and serious pastoral and behavioural issues. - The SLT are responsible for the ethos and values developed in the school. - SLT may become involved with more serious breaches of the Academies policies and procedures e.g. repeated bullying. - SLT are responsible for ensuring that all members of staff carry out their duties in line with this policy through quality assurances such as lesson observations, procedure monitoring, learning walks etc.